 13 Weirdest Things People Have Tried to Steal

-Cars, computers, art, and jewelry are often the target of robberies and thefts.
+Cars, computers, art, packages, and jewelry are often the target of robberies and thefts.
 But what about Nutella and, um, toes?
 From cheese to cadavers, and even a glacier (yes, really), here are the weirdest heists in history.

 Want more Nutella…now